 19. Sleepwear / loungewear

 Yoga pants and a t-shirt or workout clothes are all you need.
-You can really save luggage space here!
+You can really save luggage space here by choosing clothes that are multi-purpose.
 These items can be used as pajamas, loungewear, and airplane/road trip outfits.

-T-shirts, tanks, polo shirts, shorts, one pair of pants (only if you plan on going to a nicer restaurant), two pairs of swimming shorts, one lightweight jacket.
+T-shirts, tanks, button-up shirts, linen shirts, linen pants, shorts, 1 pair of nice pants (good for if you plan on going to a nicer restaurant), 2 pairs of boardshorts, 1 lightweight jacket for the chillier nights.

 Consider a light rain jacket if there’s any chance of rain in the forecast.
 If you plan on going out, don’t forget those dress shoes!